 The router complies with ADSL worldwide standards.
-It supports downstream rates up to 8Mbps with ADSL, capable of up to 12/24 Mbps with ADSL2/2+, and upstream rates up to 1 Mbps.
+It supports downstream rate up to 12/24 Mbps with ADSL2/2+, 8Mbps with ADSL.
 Users enjoy not only high-speed ADSL services but also broadband multimedia applications such as interactive gaming, video streaming and real-time audio much easier and faster than ever.
-It is compliant with Multi-Mode standard (ANSI T1.413, Issue 2; G.dmt (ITU G.992.1); G.hs (ITU G.994.1); G.dmt.bis (ITU G.992.3); G.dmt.bisplus (ITU G.992.5)).
+It is compliant with Multi-Mode standard (ANSI T1.413, Issue 2; G.dmt (ITU G.992.1); G.lite (ITU G.992.2); G.hs (ITU G.994.1); G.dmt.bis (ITU G.992.3); G.dmt.bis.plus (ITU G.992.5)).

-Virtual Private Network (VPN)

-Allows user to make a tunnel with a remote site directly to secure the data transmission among the connection.
-User can use embedded PPTP and L2TP client/server, IKE and IPSec which are supported by this router to make a VPN connection or users can run the PPTP client in PC and the router already provides IPSec and PPTP pass through function to establish a VPN connection if the user likes to run the PPTP client in his local computer.

-802.11g Wireless AP with WPA Support

-With integrated 802.11g Wireless Access Point in the router, the device offers a quick and easy access among wired network, wireless network and broadband connection (ADSL) with single device simplicity, and as a result, mobility to the users.
+- ● Virtual Private Network (VPN) (BiPAC 7404VGO Only) - It allows user to make a tunnel with a remote site directly to secure the data transmission among the connection.
+User can use embedded PPTP and L2TP client/server, IKE and IPSec which are supported by this router to make a VPN connection or users can run the PPTP client in PC and the router already provides IPSec and PPTP pass through function to establish a VPN connection if the user likes to run the PPTP client in his local computer. - 802.11g Wireless AP with WPA Support (Wireless Router only) With integrated 802.11g Wireless Access Point in the router, the device offers a quick and easy access among wired network, wireless network and broadband connection (ADSL) with single device simplicity, and as a result, mobility to the users.
 In addition to 54 Mbps 802.11g data rate, it also interoperates backward with existing 802.11b equipment.
-The Wireless Protected Access (WPA) and Wireless Encryption Protocol (WEP) supported features enhance the security level of data protection and access control via Wireless LAN.

-Fast Ethernet Switch
+The Wireless Protected Access (WPA1 and WPA2) and Wireless Encryption Protocol (WEP) supported features enhance the security level of data protection and access control via Wireless LAN. - Fast Ethernet Switch directly for auto detection.

-A 3-port 10/100Mbps fast Ethernet switch is built in with automatic switching between MDI and MDI-X for 10Base-T and 100Base-TX ports.
-An Ethernet straight or crossover cable can be used directly for auto detection.
+A 4-port 10/100Mbps fast Ethernet switch is built in with automatic switching between MDI and MDI-X for 10Base-T and 100Base-TX ports.
+An Ethernet straight or crossover cable can be used

-Multi-Protocol to Establish A Connection
+Multi-Protocol to Establish a Connection

-Supports PPPoA (RFC 2364 - PPP over ATM Adaptation Layer 5), RFC 1483 encapsulation over ATM (bridged or routed), PPP over Ethernet (RFC 2516), and IPoA (RFC1577) to establish a connection with the ISP.
+It supports PPPoA (RFC 2364 - PPP over ATM Adaptation Layer 5), RFC 1483 encapsulation over ATM (bridged or routed), PPP over Ethernet (RFC 2516), and IPoA (RFC1577) to establish a connection with the ISP.
 The product also supports VC-based and LLC-based multiplexing.